 16th/17th c, pine, mineral pigments, gesso, gold leaf.
 33″w, 17.5″d, 79″h.

-This cabinet has simple door pulls and drawer pulls made from raw pieces of leather, likely from a horse a Tibetan nomad used as transportation.
+This cabinet has simple door pulls and drawer pulls made from pieces of leather, likely from a horse a Tibetan nomad used as transportation.
 The side panels show hand-chiseled blade marks, evidence this is a hand-made antique piece.
-This ancient cabinet survived a cultural revolution and is in excellent condition.
-As Tibet has banned any antiques, especially of religious significance, from leaving the country, this cabinet is very valuable.
+This is a rare cabinet as not many religious items, especially a big temple chest, survived a cultural revolution when such items were especially sought to be destroyed.
+Now Tibet has banned any antiques, especially of religious significance, from leaving the country to preserve its heritage.
+This magnificent temple piece is a treasure today.